bennetdiaries/bennetdiaries.github.io/context/thorne-biography.md

+---
+title: Alaric Thorne - The Engineer-Poet of Manchester
+---

-# Alaric Thorne: The Engineer-Poet of Manchester
+# Alaric Thorne - The Engineer-Poet of Manchester

 Alaric Thorne (1805–1879) stands as one of the two pillars of Bradbury Bennet's later intellectual life.
 An engineer and architect from Manchester, Thorne represented a world utterly alien to Bennet's quiet Somerset existence—a world of iron, steam, and relentless industry.
 Yet, through a correspondence spanning nearly two decades, the two men discovered a profound common ground in their shared pursuit of underlying order and their mutual distaste for unsubstantiated claims.